pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 * [License](#license)

 ## News
-*[22.12.2019 <-- Test version]
+*[Map rebuild by Maciej Krecik Adamaczak]

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+First-person shooter multiplayer game template playable with
+- Windows desktop computers (tested working version)
+- PS4 (after port using dev kit)
+- Nintendo Switch (after port using dev kit)
+- Android/IOS (Only after high optimization)
-First-person shooter game which can handle multiplayer match with at least 2 online players.
+which can handle multiplayer match with at least 2 online players.
-Game is using steam connection plugin.
-*server/client game structure, player number depend on map size and main game mode* The main game modes are going to change.
-More content will come as time passes.
-### Built With
+Builded as a test project, used for academic purposes.

+### Technology, built with

 * [Unreal Engine 4.23]
+* [Visual Studio 2017]
 * [UE4 AnimStarterPack]
 * [UE4 NYC]
 * [FPS WEAPON_BUNDLE]